aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 single prey individual, except in the case of very small prey (_Elpidium_ sp.) or predators (_Monopelopia_ sp.) in which case we increased the density.
 We recorded whether prey was consumed after 24 hours.

-### Hypothesis 3: Community effect experiment
+### Community effect experiment

 Our third hypothesis had two parts: (a) how do predator species differ in their effects on the invertebrate community and ecosystem processes and (b) do predator combinations show non- additive effects on community and ecosystem processes, and do these non-additive effects increase or decrease with phylogenetic distance?
-We measured five community and ecosystem response variables: production of fine particulate organic matter (FPOM), decomposition of coarse detritus, bromeliad growth, uptake of detrital nitrogen into bromeliad tissue, and survival of invertebrate prey (emerged adults + surviving larvae)

 #### Experimental design

+We tested effects of both single and multiple predator species on community responses with a manipulative experiment where identical prey communities were exposed to treatments of either a single predator, or pairs of predators representing increasing phylogenetic diversity.
 In this experiment we focused on the four most abundant large predators found in the community: _Leptagrion andromache_ and _Leptagrion elongatum_ (Odonata:
 Coenagrionidae), a predatory Tabanid fly (Diptera:Tabanidae:_Stibasoma_ sp.) and a predatory leech.
-We combined these species in eight treatments: predator-free control (no predators), each of the four predator species alone (3a) and pairs of predator species chosen to maximize the range of phylogenetic distance (3b).
+We combined these species in eight treatments: predator-free control (no predators), each of the four predator species alone (3a) and pairs of predator species chosen to maximize variation in phylogenetic distance (3b).
 Specifically, these pairs were: two congeneric damselflies (*Leptagrion andromache* and *Leptagrion elongatum*), two insects (*L. elongatum* and _Stibasoma_), and two invertebrates (*L. elongatum*